Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Introduction

-A surprising recent result is that for certain classes of nonholonomic distributions/ frames we can model (pseudo) Lagrange and Finsler like geometries on (pseudo) Riemannian manifolds and when the metric and connection structures can be constrained to solve usual Einstein gravitational equations in general relativity \cite{ijgmmp,vrflg,vbe1,vbe2}, or their generalizations \cite{vncg,vsgg,vhep2,vs5dbh}.
+A surprising result is that for certain classes of nonholonomic distributions/ frames we can model (pseudo) Lagrange and Finsler like geometries on (pseudo) Riemannian manifolds.
+In such cases, the metric and connection structures can be constrained to solve usual gravitational field equations in general relativity \cite{ijgmmp,vrflg,vbe1,vbe2}, or their generalizations \cite{vncg,vsgg,vs5dbh}.
 So, the task to construct Finsler black hole solutions is not only a formal one related to non--Riemannian spacetimes but also presents a substantial interest in modelling locally anisotropic black hole configurations, with generic off--diagonal metrics, in Einstein gravity.
 Here we emphasize that locally anisotropic/ nonholonomic spacetimes (Finsler like and more general ones) defined as exact solutions of standard Einstein equations are not subjected to experimental constraints as in the case of modified gravity theories constructed on (co) tangent bundles \cite{will,laem}.